Edd Mann Developer

 Binding to a Keyboard Shortcut

-With the service now saved we can navigate to the Keyboards Shortcuts tab within the System Preferences panel and locate the Service under ‘General’.
-All that is required now is for you to active the service using the checkbox and define a unique shortcut which will be used to call it.
-Similar to the Automator example following these instructions should result in a similar output to the screenshot below.
+With the service now saved, we can navigate to the Keyboard Shortcuts tab within the System Preferences panel and locate the Service under ‘General’.
+All that is required now is for you to activate the service using the checkbox and define a unique shortcut which will be used to call it.
+Similar to the Automator example, following these instructions should result in a similar output to the screenshot below.

 Keyboard